Families of Symmetries and the Hydrogen Atom: Introduction

-between the algebraic families of singular and regular solutions, and an isomorphism from $\SingSolFam $ to the twisted dual of $\RegSolFam$. \end{theorem*}
+It follows that the Wronskian induces an isomorphism from the $\theta$-twisted dual of the family $\RegSolFam$ to the family $\SingSolFam $ (the type of twisting that is involved here is explained in Section~\ref{subsec-twisted-dual-families}).
+We shall also prove the following result, using representation theory techniques and without reference to the Wronskian or differential equations:

-The theorem foreshadows the important role that singular solutions do in fact play in the analysis of regular solutions, and particularly the physical solutions.
-Here is a first instance.
-The space of all regular and $K$-finite solutions of the Schr\"odinger equation is infinite-dimensional for every $E$, real or complex, and it is much larger than the space of all physical solutions, since for some values of $E$ there are no physical solutions at all, while for others there is only a finite-dimensional space of physical solutions.
-It is natural to ask how the physical solutions can be extracted from the family $\RegSolFam$.
+\begin{theorem*} [See Section~\ref{sec-phys-sol-jantzen}] There is an essentially unique, generically invertible, algebraic intertwining operator from the family $\SingSolFam$ to the family $\RegSolFam$. \end{theorem*}

-Our answer is that the Jantzen filtration technique from representation theory not only isolates the physical solutions among the regular solutions, but it also determines unitary inner products on the physical solution spaces.
-To bring the technique into play we study not the duality between singular and regular solutions, but rather intertwining operators between these families.
+Now the space of all regular solutions of the Schr\"odinger equation is infinite-dimensional for \emph{every} energy $E$, real or complex.
+It is often much larger than the space of all physical solutions, since for some values of $E$ there are no physical solutions at all, while for others there is only a finite-dimensional space of physical solutions.
+One can therefore ask how the physical solutions can be extracted from the family $\RegSolFam$.

-\begin{theorem*} [See Section~\ref{sec-phys-sol-jantzen}] There is an essentially unique algebraic intertwining operator from $\SingSolFam$ to $\RegSolFam$.
-The spectrum of $H$ coincides with the set of all $E {\in} \C$ for which the fiber $\RegSol(E)$ has a nonzero infinitesimally unitary Jantzen quotient, and $\PhysSol(E )$ identifies with this \textup{(}unique{)} quotient as a $(\g|_E ,K)$-module. \end{theorem*}
+Our answer is that the Jantzen filtration technique from representation theory, used as in \cite{Ber2017}, not only isolates the physical solutions among the regular solutions, but it also determines unitary inner products on the physical solution spaces.
+The technique applies whenever one is given a generically invertible, algebraic family of intertwining operators acting between a family and its dual, as is the case here thanks to the previous two theorems.

-So the singular solutions, considered as an algebraic family, play a decisive role in isolating the physical solutions from among all regular solutions.
-The method relies on studying the family as a whole; it would work awkwardly, if at all, if positive spectral values were considered separately from negative values.
-This calls to mind similar features of scattering theory, and it is to these analytic issues that we turn next.
+\begin{theorem*}[See Section~\ref{sec-phys-sol-jantzen}] The physical spectrum of hydrogen atom coincides with the set of all energies $E {\in} \C$ for which the fiber $\RegSol(E)$ has a nonzero infinitesimally unitary Jantzen quotient.
+This quotient is unique, and it identifies with $\PhysSol(E )$ as a unitary $(\g|_E ,K)$-module. \end{theorem*}

-It follows from either the Kato-Rellich theorem or the Friedrichs method that the Schr\"odinger operator for the $3$-dimensional hydrogen atom has a natural self-adjoint extension on the Hilbert space of square-integrable functions on $\R^3$ (the two approaches give the same result).
-Henceforth we shall work with this self-adjoint extension.
+This theorem, which spotlights the role that the algebraic family as a whole plays in determining the spectrum, calls to mind similar features of scattering theory, and it is to these analytic issues that we turn next.